worldofmarcus/project-portfolio-3/README.md

 ### Unfixed Bugs

 **2022-08-23**
 * Bug: If the sheet is empty when being imported there is a scenario which causes a crash.
 The add_id function adds a '1' in the first row/column if the sheet is empty which becomes a problem if the user tries to edit the empty row with ID '1'.
 This might not be a probable scenario but needs to be fixed long term.
-For this project I might leave it as it is.
+For this project I it as it is due to deadline to send in the project.

 ![Bug Edit Item](readme/assets/images/bug_edit_item_1_2.png)